pixijs/guides/_basics/display-object.md

 : Angle is an alias for rotation that is specified in degrees instead of radians

 Alpha
-: Opacity from 0.0 - 1.0 with 0.0 being fully transparent
+: Opacity from 0.0 (fully transparent) to 1.0 (fully opaque)

 Scale
-: Scale is specified as a percent with 1.0 being unchanged, and can be set independently for x and y scaling
+: Scale is specified as a percent with 1.0 being unchanged, and can be set independently for the x and y axis

 Skew
 : Skew transforms the object in x and y similar to the CSS skew() function, and is specified in radians